mammaldiversity/mil-kit/README.md

 ### Python API

-You can also use psd-toolkit as a Python library:
+You can also use mil-kit as a Python library:

 ```python
 from psd_toolkit.psd.processor import PSDProcessor